achetronic/tnep/README.md

 In that case, it's not possible to use 'xff_num_trusted_hops' parameter present in Envoy, as it needs a fixed amount of trusted hops.

-This plugin comes to fix this issue, being able to check the IPs coming into the `X-Forwarder-For` header, and deleting those that are inside configured trusted networks.
+This plugin comes to fix this issue, being able to check the IPs coming into the `X-Forwarded-For` header, deleting those that are inside configured trusted networks, and finally writting client's real IP in a custom header

 That way, you can trust entire network ranges, instead of the number of hops, and get only the IPs that belongs to foreign networks

-## How to develop
+## How to deploy

 Deploying process for this plugin depends on the target (Istio or pure Envoy).
 You can find examples for both of them in [documentation directory](./docs/samples).
 In fact, these examples are used by us to test, so you can rely on them.